-Be sure to confirm all costs in writing over email, including any important details such as whether VAT is included, how much the deposit is, and when your final payment is due.
-You should also receive a written contract to sign (we’d be wary of any wedding supplier operating without one), but emails are easier to immediately refer to.
+Be sure to confirm all costs in writing over email, including any important details.
+This should include whether VAT is included, how much the deposit is, and when your final payment is due.
+You should also receive a written contract to sign, but emails are easier tto refer to.
 It’s important to note that if you’re enquiring about suppliers’ costs early on, prices may change year to year, so be sure you’re getting the right quote for your wedding year.

 Paying on a credit card

 The safest method of paying for a wedding supplier is by credit card, as you’ll be covered if the supplier goes bankrupt or if they fail to provide your service.
-Bear in mind that credit card payments usually incur a cost for the supplier, so you may be charged a fee for paying via credit card.
+Credit card payments usually incur a processing cost, so you may be charged a fee for paying via credit card.